munificent/craftinginterpreters/book/the-lox-language.md

 I'm surely biased, but I think Lox's syntax is pretty clean.
 C's most egregious grammar problems are around types.
-Dennis Ritchie had this idea called "[declaration reflects use][use]" where variable declarations mirror the operations you would have to perform on the variable to get to a value of the base type.
+Dennis Ritchie had this idea called "[declaration reflects use][use]", where variable declarations mirror the operations you would have to perform on the variable to get to a value of the base type.
 Clever idea, but I don't think it worked out great in practice.